Natshah/jquery-equal-children/README.md

 # JQuery equal children 1.0

+You will be able to use it as for :
 -
-JQuery equal children 1.0

-You will be able to use it as for

       $(window).resize(function() {
         var window_width = window.innerWidth || $(window).width();